MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

          kubectl get configmap sample-domain1-wdt-config-map -n ${WLS_DOMAIN_NS} -o=jsonpath="{['data']['${DB_K8S_SECRET_NAME}\.yaml']}" >${BASE_DIR}/mystaging/models/dbmodel.yaml
          ```

-      1. Finally, verify the content of dbmodel.yaml.
-It should resemble the following structure:
+      1. Finally, use the following command to verify the content of *dbmodel.yaml*.

          ```bash
          cat ${BASE_DIR}/mystaging/models/dbmodel.yaml
          ```

+         The output of this command should resemble the following structure:

          ```yaml
          # Copyright (c) 2020, 2021, Oracle and/or its affiliates.